cerfacs-globc/icclim/doc/source/archive/bootstrap_performance_plan_2026-07-20.md

 ### Phase 3: Implement cached local rolling-window reuse

-This is the main algorithmic target.
+This remains the main algorithmic target after Kraken if more improvement is needed.

 Idea: